alexander-lamdan/40-css-projects/projects/Bussiness_profile/README.md

-# Blog CSS project
+# Bussiness profile CSS project
-This is the blog CSS project.
+This is the bussiness profile CSS project.